 - Snorkeling in one of the deepest lakes in the world

 Lake Tanganyika in northern Zambia is the world’s second deepest lake.
 With over 350 different species of fish and clear waters, it is the perfect place to snorkel and scuba dive.
+You’d easily get a spot or two for snorkeling there, if you book it in advance over at wahine private charters.
 In addition to fish, divers can also see a World War I wreck on the southern tip of the lake.

 - Visit Zambia for Eco-tourism